Non-ergodic linear convergence property of the delayed gradient descent under the strongly convexity and the Polyak-{\L}ojasiewicz condition: Numerical experiments

 where $A_i\in\mathbb{R}^d$ is a vector containing the $i$-th data point, and $y_i\in\mathbb{R}$ is the $i$-th associated value.
 In this experiment, we choose $m=1,000$ data points with Gaussian random variables $A_i\sim\mathcal{N}({\bf 0},{\bf 1})$ of mean ${\bf 0}$ and variance ${\bf 1}$ in the fixed setting $d=10$.
 Also, we set $y_i=A_i \cdot {\bf 1}+\cos\left( A_i \cdot {\bf 1}\right)+\xi_i$, where $\xi_i\sim\mathcal{N}(0,1/4)$ is an i.i.d.
 Gaussian noise of variance $1/4$.

-When the cost function $f(x)$ is given by \eqref{fx-eq-4-1} with $\mu=0.1$, we simulate the concerned gradient descent scheme \eqref{eq-1-1} with the delay $\tau=5$, $10$, $20$, $100$, and then we try to confirm the behavior of the error $\|x_t-x_*\|$ in Theorem \ref{thm-1-5}.
-Actually, it is difficult to find the minimizer $x_*\in\mathbb{R}^d$ of the given $f(x)$.
-To measure the convergence of error, we set the initial point $x_0=0$ and the minimizer $x_*\in\mathbb{R}^d$ is approximately found by \eqref{eq-1-1} within the tolerance ${\rm TOL}=10^{-10}$.
-For each iteration $t\geq \tau$, we define the log-scaled error $\mathcal{E}_t$ as
+When the cost function $f(x)$ is given by \eqref{fx-eq-4-1} with $\mu=0.1$, we simulate the concerned gradient descent scheme \eqref{eq-1-1} with the delay $\tau=5$, $10$, $20$, $100$, and then we try to confirm the behavior of the error $\|x_t-x_*\|$ in Theorem \ref{thm-1-5}. {The minimizer $x_*\in\mathbb{R}^d$ of the given $f(x)$ can be written as